WWE Royal Rumble lineup: The updated card including the women's and men's Royal Rumble match entrant lists - Pro Wrestling Dot Net

 The following matches are advertised for the WWE Royal Rumble event that will be held on Saturday, January 29 in St. Louis, Missouri at The Dome at America’s Center.

--Men’s Royal Rumble match (Entrants: Big E, AJ Styles, Damian Priest, Johnny Knoxville, Austin Theory, Montez Ford, Angelo Dawkins, Rey Mysterio, Dominik Mysterio, Sheamus, Kofi Kingston, Happy Corbin, Madcap Moss, Sami Zayn, 16 TBA)
+-Men’s Royal Rumble match (Entrants: Big E, AJ Styles, Damian Priest, Johnny Knoxville, Austin Theory, Montez Ford, Angelo Dawkins, Rey Mysterio, Dominik Mysterio, Sheamus, Kofi Kingston, Happy Corbin, Madcap Moss, Sami Zayn, Kevin Owens, 15 TBA)

--Women’s Royal Rumble match (Entrants: Charlotte Flair, Rhea Ripley, Nikki ASH, Brie Bella, Nikki Bella, Shotzi, Natalya, Michelle McCool, Dana Brooke, Carmella, Queen Zelina, Mickie James, Tamina, Kelly Kelly, Aliyah, Summer Rae, Naomi, Shayna Baszler, Lita, 11 TBA).
+-Women’s Royal Rumble match (Entrants: Charlotte Flair, Rhea Ripley, Nikki ASH, Brie Bella, Nikki Bella, Shotzi, Natalya, Michelle McCool, Dana Brooke, Carmella, Queen Zelina, Mickie James, Tamina, Kelly Kelly, Aliyah, Summer Rae, Naomi, Shayna Baszler, Lita, Bianca Belair, Liv Morgan, nine TBA).

 -Brock Lesnar vs. Bobby Lashley for the WWE Championship.